Social Investment Fund FAQs

 Who provides the evaluation expertise?

-The Social Investment Agency provides all technical evaluation support for organisations invested in through the Fund.
+The Social Investment Agency provides technical evaluation support for organisations invested in through the Fund.
 This includes evaluation design, statistical analysis, ongoing measurement, and interpretation of results.
 SIA is also engaging external evaluation experts to ensure it is using best practices.
 Organisations don't need to hire their own evaluators - this expertise is provided as part of the approach.

 What are the terms and conditions of outcomes-based agreements?